-This guide will assist you in using the database, Early American Newspapers, Series 1, 1690-1876, which offers 350,000 fully searchable issues from over 710 historical American newspapers.
+This guide will assist you in using the database, Early American Newspapers, Series 1, 1690-1876, which offers hundreds of thousands of fully searchable issues from over 710 historical American newspapers.
 Focusing largely on the 18th and early 19th centuries, this online collection is based on Clarence S. Brigham’s “History and Bibliography of American Newspapers, 1690-1820” and other authoritative bibliographies.
 Providing unprecedented access to the nation’s early periods, Early American Newspapers, Series 1 enables researchers to explore essential newspapers from 23 states and the District of Columbia.

 Newspapers—the first draft of history

 Early American newspapers, often printed by small-town printers, documented the daily life of hundreds of diverse American communities, supported different political parties and recorded both majority and minority views.
 In Early American Newspapers, users can limit searches to items that fall into such categories as news and opinion, election returns, letters, poetry, legislative information, prices, advertisements, matrimony notices and death notices.
 In addition, users can easily view, magnify, print and save items.